 The land on which Airey Park is located was not considered suitable for residential development as the site was bisected by a waterway and the land was flood prone.
 Saleyards Creek Stormwater Canal runs through Airey Park, entering at The Crescent and breaking into two separate streams within the Park.
 One section continues through to Melville Reserve in Hampstead Road and is an open canal.
 This section of the canal was concreted in the 1930s as a Government work relief project during the Great Depression.
 The other section flows through Badgery Avenue and finishes at Pilgrim Park in Arthur Street.
-The map above is a Metropolitan Water & Sewerage Board Sydney and Suburbs Map No.38 (undated), which clearly shows the stormwater channels in Airey Park.
+A Metropolitan Water & Sewerage Board Sydney and Suburbs Map No.38 (undated), which clearly shows the stormwater channels in Airey Park.
 In 1925, Strathfield Council and the Metropolitan Water, Drainage and Sewerage Board signed an agreement to sewer this section.

 The majority of Airey Park is built on 7 ½ acres of land donated by the executors of the estate of Henry Marcus Clark.
 Henry Marcus Clark was the founder of Marcus Clark & Co Ltd, a large Sydney based retail company and mail order business.
 The company were ‘universal distributors’ and located from 1906 at Railway Square (cnr Pitt and George Streets), then the tallest building in Sydney.
 The building today is heritage listed and occupied by State Rail Authority.

 The dedication of land to Council was made possible by the representations of Joseph Airey, manager of the Marcus Clark store.
 Airey was also an Alderman of Strathfield Council (1917-24) and Vice-Chairman of Strathfield Council’s finance committee.
 Strathfield Council minutes of 9 September 1919 resolved to forward a letter to the (Marcus Clark) Executors conveying the Council’s sincere thanks for their Public spirited action in giving 7½ acres for use as Recreation Ground’.